UQUAL

 Jumbo 700–720+ 10%–20%+ Up to 43% Varies Loan amounts above conforming limits

 Important: These are program minimums.
 Individual lenders often set higher requirements called "overlays."
 The score your lender actually requires may be 20–40 points above the program minimum.
+Plus, what the 2026 FICO 10T changes mean for these requirements could shift some of these thresholds as the industry transitions to new scoring models.

 FHA Loan Credit Score Requirements

 FHA loans are backed by the Federal Housing Administration and are specifically designed for borrowers who don't meet conventional lending standards.
 They're the most accessible mortgage option for buyers with lower credit scores.
+For a closer look at the credit scores first-time buyers actually need, see our dedicated first-time buyer credit guide.

 The Two FHA Credit Score Tiers